BookingSync/hermes-rb/README.md

 end
 ```

-Some important attributes to understand and that will be useful during potential debugging:
+Some important attributes to understand which will be useful during potential debugging:

 1. `trace` - ID of the trace - all events from the same saga will have the same value (and that's why it's important to properly deal with `origin_headers`).
 2. `span` - ID of the operation.
 3. `parent span` - span value of the previous operation from the previous service.
-4. `service` - name of the service where the given even occured, based on `application_prefix`,
+4. `service` - name of the service where the given event occured, based on `application_prefix`,

 ## Testing